LarsNorlander/dev-diary/general.md

 ## August 26, 2018

 Tomorrow's the big day.
 Hello to a new world.
 I'm kinda excited to see what Sweden's like, and probably what the dev community there is like.
 As for today, I'll see if I could do some reading on code.
 But for the most part, I'll be spending it with family.

+## August 27, 2018

+Yep, today's the day I say good bye to a world I knew.
+Here's to a new world in Sweden.